DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 When I needed to update my figure legends, for example, I went back to the parent class `BaseMap` (which inherits from `Luigi.Task`) and updated the method `make_legends()`, thus updating the 7 different descendant tasks that created the maps for the paper.
 I deleted the existing figures so that Luigi would run the task again, and `make data` promptly made the new figures for me.

 For more about project organization and Luigi, check out [A Quick Guide to Organizing [Data Science] Projects (updated for 2018)](https://medium.com/outlier-bio-blog/a-quick-guide-to-organizing-data-science-projects-updated-for-2016-4cbb1e6dac71) and [Why we chose Luigi for our NGS pipelines](https://medium.com/outlier-bio-blog/why-we-chose-luigi-for-our-ngs-pipelines-5298c45a74fc).
-For the best introduction to Luigi syntax and motivation, check out minute 8:25 of [this presentation](https://www.youtube.com/watch?v=jpkZGXrhZJ8) from PyCon 2017.
+For the best introduction to Luigi syntax and motivation, check out [this presentation](https://www.youtube.com/watch?v=jpkZGXrhZJ8) from PyCon 2017 starting at minute 8:25.
 For a more complex machine learning project built around the same principles, check out [this presentation](https://www.youtube.com/watch?v=jRkW5Uf58K4) (and [repo](https://github.com/crazzle/pydata_berlin_2018)) from PyData Berlin 2018.

 # How to set up a Docker work environment
 ## Make the folders